gkgaurav31/gkgaurav31.github.io/_posts/2024-10-17-search-pattern-rabin-karp-algorithm.md

 It first calculates hash values for both the pattern and the initial window of text.
 If their hashes match, it compares the actual strings to confirm a match.
 Then, it slides over the text one character at a time, updating the hash efficiently by removing the previous character's contribution and adding the new one.
 For each match, it stores the 1-based starting index in a list.
 The use of modulo ensures hash values stay manageable, avoiding overflow.

+Example:

+First, we convert the pattern into a hash number by adding up the ASCII values (character codes) of its characters.
+For example, if the pattern is "abc", the hash could be something like this:

+'a' = 97, 'b' = 98, 'c' = 99.

+So, the pattern hash would be: 97 + 98 + 99 = 294.

+If the text is "abcabcabc" and the pattern is "abc", the first 3 characters ("abc") have the same hash: 294.

+If the hash match, it's a potential match.
+We compare the current window with the pattern to confirm.

 ```java
 import java.util.ArrayList;